Are you making these 🚩 mistakes on your cold calls?

 Think of it more like a small research project on your offering.
 By training your team to use a sales script, you ensure everyone is following the same protocols and selling the same message.

 You’re not only locking down what your workers are saying; you’re ensuring consistency within your own brand.
 The script keeps all of your valuable information close by and ready for action in an easy-to-follow conversation format.
 It’s the perfect little cheat sheet.

 Need help writing your script?
 We talk a lot (a lot) about how to create a custom cold calling script based on your industry and offering.
 Visit H2H Sales Script Methodology to learn more about creating custom sales scripts for your business.

 This is a big mistake.
 Cold calling is about building trust.
 You can’t build trust if you are pushy and aggressive.
-We’ve made over 500,000 cold calls and we’ve found that the best sales reps know how to diffuse the anxiety of the buyer and eliminate the pressure to buy.
+We’ve made over 500,000 cold calls in 2021 with 3 months left.
+Our best sales reps know how to diffuse the anxiety of the buyer and eliminate the pressure to buy, while still aiming for the highest results.
+It’s assertive, but not aggressive.

-In other words, we aim to yield the highest conversions, while never losing the trust of the potential customer.
-This is important to understand as it helps position our mentality into one that focuses on results, while never engaging in activities that may endanger the relationship with the prospect we are selling to.
+This is important to understand as it helps position our mind to focus on the results, while never engaging in activities that may endanger the relationship with the prospect we are selling to.

 These are our selling values…what are yours?